Google Hit With €50m Fine Following Crowd-Sourced GDPR Complaint

 For business, the take-home message is that their customers are becoming ever more aware of their data privacy rights and ever more able to enforce them, in part thanks to sympathetic regulators.

 In this environment the lesson must be - don’t give your customers or the wider public any cause for complaint.
-Make sure that your data privacy compliance is in order and that you are able to respond to any requests promptly.
+Make sure that your data privacy compliance is in order (see our solutions for GDPR compliance and CPRA compliance) and that you are able to respond to any requests promptly.
 If you fail to do so and manage to frustrate the people you deal with, don’t be surprised if the regulator comes knocking.